serkanokur79/build-your-own-low-code-chatbot/README.md

 ![end-result](./assets/end-result.png)

-## 1️⃣1️⃣ Implement the app using Langflow for a code-free experience
+## 1️⃣1️⃣ Now let's make magic happen! 🦄

-In this step, we'll implement the generative AI part of our application using **Langflow**.
+In this step, we'll implement the generative AI part of our chatbot using **Langflow**.
 Langflow is a powerful tool that allows you to create and manage AI-driven workflows using a simple drag-and-drop interface, eliminating the need for code implementation.

 Switch to Langflow in Astra UI.
 Click on **Create New Project**.